 The home décor trends are flying high on natural, age-old fabric dyeing techniques and we’re excited to unveil this welcome surprise for you!

-2018 has seen a revival in ethnic textiles, mixing bold textures and vibrant and earthy colors.
-With a move towards more conscious consumerism it makes sense to shop with a purpose and support local artisans that cherish tried and tested generation-old dyeing techniques that are much friendlier to our environment than their synthetic counterparts.
+At Local Bazaar we couldn't be more excited that 2018 has seen a revival in ethnic textiles, mixing bold textures and vibrant and earthy colors.
+With a move towards more conscious consumerism, it makes sense to shop with a purpose and support local artisans that cherish tried and tested generation-old dyeing techniques that are much friendlier to our environment than their synthetic counterparts.
 One of the most popular natural dyeing techniques is indigo, a technique with a distinctive look that has everyone talking.

 A collection of Slowstitch's indigo cushions